- Linear momentum (p) is defined as the product of mass and velocity

 - Both the tennis ball and the brick have the same momentum

-- Even though the brick is much heavier than the ball, the ball is traveling much faster than the brick
+- Even though the brick is much heavier than the ball, the ball is travelling much faster than the brick

 - This means that on impact, they would both exert a similar force (depending on the time it takes for each to come to rest)

-- The direction you consider positive is your choice, as long the signs of the numbers (positive or negative) are consistent with this throughout the question
+The direction you consider positive is your choice, as long the signs of the numbers (positive or negative) are consistent throughout the question.